By Aparna joshi Apr. 28, 2019

 I’ve been interacting with people like Satpathy – rickshaw and Uber drivers, watchmen, postmen, my milkman and istri wala – those who are not cocooned in privilege about the general election.
 They seemed to be more informed and definitely more concerned about the state of affairs than the supposedly woke media circles that I occupy.
 They know who their candidates are, the promises they made last election, and what they delivered.

 They know that Mumbaikars always get a bad rap for not showing up at the poll booth but the last few years have seen an upswing.
-Fifty-two per cent turned up to vote in 2014, Satpathy tells me, and 55 per cent in the 2017 municipal polls.
+55.1 per cent turned up to vote in the general elections, Satpathy tells me, and 55 per cent in the 2017 municipal polls.
 About this election she is unsure.
 Many families that she works for have taken off for the weekend.
 “Aap logon ko farak nahi padta na!” she says, “Ghar, pani, gaadi sab theek chalta rahega.
 Hum vote nahi denge to ghar phir se ja sakta hai…” she trails off.

 With her ration card and voter ID under her belt, Satpathy is all ready for election day.
 Cast her vote she will in her Mumbai South Central constituency, even if it is for the vaguely assertive NOTA symbol she’s recently heard about.
 As the campaigns make last ditch efforts to reach out to the residents of Mahul, she remains cautious.
 But what bothers her more is: Will her employers give her time off duty to go and vote?
 Will she get a bus to reach her polling station?
 And after all this, will her vote count?
 Satpathy has been trying to answer that question for the last 30 years.